 Dealing with Creditors

 Constant calls from creditors are a sign that your debts are piling up and need to be dealt with.
 Creditors are required by law to stop collection actions once you file a consumer proposal or bankruptcy.
-If you can’t make payments, it’s in your best interest to meet with your Licensed Insolvency Trustee at Harris & Partners, understand your options and present your creditors with a solution for the payment of your debt.
+If you can’t make payments, it’s in your best interest to meet with your Licensed Insolvency Trustee (previously known as a Trustee in Bankruptcy), at Harris & Partners, understand your options and present your creditors with a solution for the payment of your debt.
 Harris & Partners offers free consultations to help you begin getting control of your finances.

 Collection Calls: Know Your Rights